Compilerbau/Lecture/CONTRIBUTING.md

-From the archetypes, a complete YAML header with all available elements is copied into the `index.md` and populated with dummy values so you can quickly orientate yourself by the syntax.
+From the archetypes, a complete YAML header with all available elements is copied into the `index.md` and populated with dummy values so you can quickly orientate yourself by the examples.

 ### Providing annotated slides

-You create your slides before your class as described above.
+You prepare your slides before your class as described above.
 Note that the students simultaneously receive the web version via the GitHub pages.

 During class, you annotate your PDF slides.
-You commit the resulting PDF in an **auxiliary branch `annotated-slides`** and push it into the repo.
+You commit the resulting PDF to an **auxiliary branch `annotated-slides`** and push it into the repo.
 You can then retrieve the URL of the annotated slides via the GitHub web interface.
-Enter this URL in the YAML header of your `index.md` file in the variable `attachments` and commit the file.
+Enter this URL in the YAML header of your `index.md` file in the variable `attachments` and commit the `index.md`.
 After the merge into the `master` branch, the lecture website is automatically regenerated and the students will then find the link to your annotated slides.

     attachments:
     - link: URL_to_annotated slides
       name: "some helpful description, will be the link text"